-Surgeon General sounds the alarm on e-cigarettes
+Surgeon general sounds the alarm on e-cigarettes

 Dreyer hopes for new regulations around flavorings and packaging that might be especially appealing to children, though he is generally pleased with the FDA's progress.

-Story believes "all flavors should be legal" and they are essential to the product, Story acknowledged that "there are certainly companies out there that when they come out with gummy bear liquids or cotton candy liquids they have a completely different target audience in mind than what the responsible players are actually looking for."
+Story believes that "all flavors should be legal" and that they are essential to the product, Story acknowledged that "there are certainly companies out there that, when they come out with gummy bear liquids or cotton candy liquids, they have a completely different target audience in mind than what the responsible players are actually looking for."

-In August 2016, the FDA officially restricted sales of e-cigarettes to minors under age 18.
-Sward said they are pushing for 21 to be the age when purchasing all tobacco products is allowed.
+In August, the FDA officially restricted sales of e-cigarettes to minors under age 18.
+Sward said it is pushing for 21 to be the age when purchasing all tobacco products is allowed.

 Additionally, Murthy suggested more educational initiatives to target teens and young adults.
 Finally, the report recommended implementation of FDA regulatory authority over the manufacturing, marketing and distribution of e-cigarettes, beyond what has been done already.

+Noting that 480,000 people die each year due to tobacco-related disease, Murthy recalled his predecessor Dr. Luther Terry, who released the first report on tobacco in 1964.
+Since then, smoking rates decreased from 42% of the adult population to 15%.
+He noted that "things did not get better" due to a single surgeon general's report.

+"Things got better because we as a country were presented with clear information and we chose to act on it," said Murthy.

 Story does not oppose regulation across the board.
-"An industry without regulation is really not an industry," said Story, who said his industry has been pushing for "age verification, GMP standards, and obviously all the products being tested and complying with the regulatory limits that have been set.
+"An industry without regulation is really not an industry," he said, adding that his industry has been pushing for "age verification, GMP standards, and obviously all the products being tested and complying with the regulatory limits that have been set.
 We don't support unregulated products in the marketplace."

-Dreyer praised the report, noting, "When the Surgeon General comes out with a report, it gives a lot of heft to these concerns."
+Dreyer praised the report, noting, "when the surgeon general comes out with a report, it gives a lot of heft to these concerns."
 He added that the report "supports what we already have as our policy and our messaging and it will make our ability to encourage pediatricians and other doctors and teachers to actively begin speaking to children and teens about this."